 There were cinematic experiences growing up that simply terrified me like “Salem’s Lot,” or traumatized me via ghouls and angry houses, like “The Amityville Horror” and that one film with the moving-eye George Washington portrait.
 Brrr.
 There were movies that scared me, but/so I fell in love with them, like “Poltergeist.”
 There were movies that I liked, but didn’t appreciate how scary they were until I was an adult, like “The Secret of N.I.M.H.,” as my brother Robb suggested when I mentioned this blog.

-But then there were other movies that didn’t scare me, so much as leave me feeling deeply unsettled.
+But then there were other things that didn’t scare me, so much as leave me feeling deeply unsettled.
 Movies that linger in my memory like the faint slime that stayed in my mouth after my friends and I did shots of breast milk.
 I’ve only revisited one of them in my adult years, probably because of the fear that my mind will be blown when I realize that these movies weren’t just nightmares from my childhood.
-Here are five of those movies:
+Here are five of them:

 The Dark Crystal

 This is the one I watched as an adult.
 And I must say, things certainly took their sweet-ass time back in the day.
 Between “Romper Room” and “The Electric Company,” not to mention “Mr. Rogers Neighborhood.”
 It’s no wonder we Gen Xers have gone crazy living in such a fast-paced world.
 During our youth, we spent hours watching kids slowly move across balance beams that were two inches from the floor.

 And “The Dark Crystal” is no exception.
 That movie is slowwwww.
 But, I am happy to report, still creepy.